Regression thresholds for guarded rollouts

 • For metrics where higher is better (for example: conversions, revenue), a decrease may indicate a regression.

-The regression threshold defines how much deviation from the original variation you’re willing to accept.
+The regression threshold defines how much deviation from the original variation you are willing to accept.

-LaunchDarkly uses a “probability to be worse” method to detect regressions.
-This represents the likelihood that the new variation is worse than the original variation by more than the allowed threshold.
-If this probability exceeds 95%, LaunchDarkly detects a regression.
+LaunchDarkly uses a Bayesian statistical model to detect regressions.
+This model estimates the likelihood that the new variation is worse than the original variation by more than the allowed threshold.
+LaunchDarkly detects a regression if that probability exceeds 99%.

 Custom threshold calculation methods

-LaunchDarkly uses a Bayesian statistical model to assess the probability of a new variation performing worse than the original variation.
-You can customize the threshold if needed.
-LaunchDarkly uses the custom threshold to determine what constitutes “worse” by comparing the relative difference between the new and original variations.
-Then, LaunchDarkly calculates the probability of the new variation being worse.
-If this probability surpasses 95%, LaunchDarkly identifies a regression.
+You can customize the regression threshold if needed.
+LaunchDarkly uses the custom threshold to determine what constitutes “worse” performance by comparing the relative difference between the new and original variations.
+It then calculates the probability that the new variation is “worse.”
+LaunchDarkly detects a regression if that probability exceeds 99%.

 For examples of customized thresholds with metrics using different analysis methods, read Analysis method.